 Cycling is our passion!
 We owned and operated Mountain Works Bicycles in La Grande for several years, before selling the shop to our daughter and her husband, Mavis and Whitfield Hartz.
 We have long been involved with the development of bicycle tourism in northeast Oregon and across the state.
 We were leaders in the development and designation of the Grande Tour Scenic Bikeway, under a program of Travel Oregon and the Oregon Department of Parks & Recreation.
 Admired nationally, the Oregon Scenic Bikeways Program is unique to Oregon and patterned after the state’s acclaimed scenic byways program.
 Since 2013, we have been involved with the effort to install a 63 mile multi-use trail parallel to the track from Elgin to Joseph which led to the development of the railriders.

 Come Join the Adventure!
-We look forward to putting you on a railrider at the Oregon Coast or in the Wallowas – two of the Seven Wonders of Oregon!
+We look forward to putting you on a railrider at the Oregon Coast in Coquille Oregon.

 - To promote the Oregon Coast and contribute to its economic stability.

-- To share the splendor of the Oregon Coast
+- To share the splendor of the Oregon.